Staffing for Adequate Fire and Emergency Response (SAFER) - 2013 Frequently Asked Questions (FAQs)

 Is an independent rescue squad or emergency medical services unit eligible for SAFER funding?

 No. Independent rescue squads or emergency medical services unit are not eligible for SAFER funding.
-Only fire departments and statewide or local volunteer firefighter interest organizations are eligible for SAFER grants.
+Only fire departments and national, state, local, or tribal volunteer firefighter interest organizations are eligible for SAFER grants.

-If I was awarded a prior-year SAFER grant that still has an active performance period, am I eligible to apply for a SAFER grant this year?
+If my department was awarded a prior-year SAFER grant that still has an active performance period, is it eligible to apply for a SAFER grant this year?

 Yes.
 Applicants are eligible to receive more than one SAFER award.
-Applicants wishing to apply for additional grants are subject to the same guidelines and requirements as discussed in the FY 2011 SAFER Grants Program Guidance and must indicate if the activities they are requesting are new initiatives or if they are building upon the previously awarded program.
+Applicants wishing to apply for additional grants are subject to the same guidelines and requirements as discussed in the FY 2013 SAFER Funding Opportunity Announcement and must indicate if the activities they are requesting are new initiatives or if they are building upon the previously awarded program.

 Definition of Applicant Types